 - Grade Point Average Requirement: Students must maintain a minimum grade point average of 3.00.
 No credit will be given for a course taken as part of the doctoral program in which the grade earned was less than a B.

 - Students who have taken equivalent course work as part of an MA degree may petition the director of graduate studies for a waiver of specific requirements; no course credit is given for a waived course.

 - Preliminary Examination Required: written and oral, to be taken upon completion of the course work and satisfaction of the language requirement.
 The written examination will cover the student’s two areas of focus; the oral examination will be based on the written sections.

 - Dissertation Required: the dissertation will make a contribution to knowledge in art history and will be publicly defended before the scholarly community.

 - Semester Hours Required: The candidate must complete 96 semester hours beyond the baccalaureate degree, and 64 credits beyond the MA degree.
-Of these hours, 32 semester hours must be in 500-level graduate seminars, of which 18 semester hours must be taken in the department.
-Of the 64 semester hours required beyond the masters degree, a maximum of 24 semester hours of dissertation research is allowed.
+Of this amount, 32 semester hours must be in graduate seminars, of which 16 semester hours must be taken in the department.
+At least 32 semester hours of credit beyond the MA degree must be at the 500-level.
+Of the 64 semester hours required beyond the master’s degree, a maximum of 24 semester hours of dissertation research is allowed.

 - Transfer Credit: Students may petition to receive credit for courses taken at other universities.